 Please Note: The Hope Forward application is meant to be submitted in addition to your Hope College application.
 You do not need to wait for admission to Hope College to apply.
 If Hope Forward sounds like the program for you, we recommend filling out this application along with your Hope College application.

-First-time college students entering in Fall 2022 with the following criteria are invited to apply for the Hope Forward Program:
+First-time college students entering in the fall semester with the following criteria are invited to apply for the Hope Forward Program:

-- Out of Region: students with a permanent address or who are attending school outside of MI, IL, IN, OH and WI
+- Out of Region: students with a permanent address or who are attending school in-person outside of MI, IL, IN, OH and WI

 - GPA of 3.0 or higher

 hope /hōp/ noun: a confident and joyful expectation that something good is going to happen.

 Some students are great writers.
 Others – great presenters!
 For this reason, you have the option to respond to the prompt below with one of the following options:

 - Submit a 700 to 1,200 word essay responding to the prompt.

 - Submit a 4–6 minute video responding to the prompt.
 Whether it’s professional video quality or taken on your phone, it doesn’t make a difference to us — we just need to see and hear you clearly!